girish54321/To-Do-React-Native/README.md

 The backend for this app is hosted in a separate repository.
 Follow the instructions in the backend repository to set it up.

-Repository link: Node.js Todo App Backend
+Repository [ToDo App](https://github.com/girish54321/Todo_app-api): Node.js Todo App Backend

 ## Tech Stack